(updated June 2021)

 - While free courses are sometimes considered less valuable than paid ones, that's not true for everything.
 Google's courses, for example, are completely valid.
 And so are HubSpot's.
 They're well produced, comprehensive, and cover a dazzling array of topics.
 So, if you want to know whether they're worth your time, we'd have to say yes.

 - If you're wondering whether or not they're worth it in terms of bolstering your CV/resume, then that's perhaps a different matter.
 They certainly will be if you're looking for a role within a company that uses HubSpot - they'll put you a step above competition who don't have that training.
-Even if you're not looking to move to a HubSpot user, you'll still have gathered a breadth of knowledge that will support your skills.
+Even if you're not looking to move to a HubSpot-using-company, you'll still have gathered a breadth of knowledge that will support your skills.

 - For your own development, then yes, we'd absolutely say they're worth it.
 There are tonnes of topics that cover interesting, useful, and fascinating information.
 As someone who has been working in this industry for more years than I care to admit, I've still learned something new each time I've completed a new course.